candlepin/candlepin.github.io/docs/subscription-manager/dbus_objects.md

   $ busctl call com.redhat.RHSM1 /com/redhat/RHSM1/Config com.redhat.RHSM1.Config Set svs "server.insecure" s "1" ""
   ```

-> Note: All methods have at least one string argument.
+***Note**: All methods have at least one string argument.
 This last string argument can be empty string or it can specify locale.
-When locale string is set to supported locale, then RHSM service will try to translate some strings and error messages.
+When locale string is set to supported locale, then RHSM service will try to translate some strings and error messages.*

 # Consumer